skay93m/threat-detection-portfolio/docs/01-research/job-descriptions.md

 ## Research Methodology

-I compiled this document with the assistance of Claude and Github Copilot by:
+I compiled this document with the assistance of Claude and GitHub Copilot by:

 - Analysing entry-level SOC analyst job descriptions across multiple sectors and regions
 - Reviewing industry standards for SOC operations (NIST CSF, MITRE ATT&CK, CIS Controls, ISO 27001/27002)